danieldieeins/OpenLauncherAPI/README.md

-This is a pack of FlowArg's three Launcher Tools
+This is a pack of FlowArg's three launcher "tools"
 -

 - FlowMultitools: https://github.com/FlowArg/FlowMultitools (v1.4.0)